NAPABA Awards - Trailblazer Award

 • Details of lifetime achievements that have paved the way for the advancement of AANHPI attorneys, advancement and strengthening of the AANHPI community, and/or furtherance of the NAPABA mission.

-• Details of inspirational leadership in his/her chosen field(s) of endeavor.
+• Details of inspirational leadership in his/her/their chosen field(s) of endeavor.

-• Details of how accomplishments broke a barrier(s) or resulted in attaining a goal not yet previously attained by an AANHPI person, including diversity and inclusion achievements.
+• Details of how accomplishments broke a barrier(s) or resulted in a milestone achievement.

 • Details of prior involvement with NAPABA on a national level or at the affiliate level if applicable.